uniment/Objects.jl/README.md

 end
 ```

 Notice that the path for objects to inherit traits (prototype inheritance) is separate from the path of obtaining type hierarchy (type tagging), so there's flexibility for an object to adopt traits from any other type.
-It's like a coal miner learning how to code.
+It's like a coal miner learning how to code, if that's even possible.

 ## Interface